AdventOfCSS/2024-12-01__photo-gallery/README.md

 └── package.json
 ```

-Astro looks for `.astro` or `.md` files in the `src/pages/` directory.
-Each page is exposed as a route based on its file name.

-There's nothing special about `src/components/`, but that's where we like to put any Astro/React/Vue/Svelte/Preact components.
+All of the HTML in inside the `index.astro` file.

-Any static assets, like images, can be placed in the `public/` directory.
+The static assets, like images, are inside the `public/images/` directory.

 ## 🧞 Commands